codepath/android_guides/Replacing-Enums-with-Enumerated-Annotations.md

 }
 ```

 Right now there is no validations to ensure that the type passed into the constructor is valid.
-We can use `StringDef` to ensure that the the value is one of the expected values by adding annotations:
+We can use `StringDef` to ensure that the value is one of the expected values by adding annotations:

 ```java
 public class FilterColorDescriptor {